enricostara/kotlin-cli-chat/README.md

 ./kcc user -h
 ```

-The user submenu help shows all the operations available to manage your account:
+The user submenu shows all the operations available to manage your account:

 ```
 usage: